Hosanna13/Adobe-/About.md

 Video editing has always been a creative outlet for me.
 I enjoy transforming raw footage into engaging, polished content.
 However, very annoying, time-consuming, and repetitive tasks have been generating subtitles.
 This process is important, but it removes me from the creative flow of editing.

 It made sense to combine my computer vision knowledge and my passion for video editing to solve this problem.
 I am developing a video subtitle generator specifically tailoed only for After Effetecs, for MAC, and soon Windows devices.
-The generator has the following capabilities:
-- integrating speech detection and natural language processing
-- automated text layers to speech detection

 # Methodoly
 Sep 6, 2024